msalsbery/OpenSeadragonImagingHelper/README.md

     });
 ```

+###Demo/Test Site

+index.html and the folders 'data', 'images', 'lib', and 'scripts' provide a demo/test site.
+The page displays many OpenSeadragon and OpenSeadragonImagingHelper metrics, as well as the output of many OpenSeadragonImagingHelper methods,
+all in real time as the cursor moves and/or the image is zoomed/panned..

+Also, there's an example of syncing an SVG overlay for annotation support.

+scripts/viewmodel.js has all the code.

 ###Notes

 This initial code can certainly be optimized and trimmed, but was written before OpenSeadragon in C++ (then C#) for